Cris Derksen Bio 2016

-2016 Instrumental Album Juno Nominee Cris Derksen is an Aboriginal cellist/composer known for building layers of sound into captivating performances.
-Her music braids the traditional and contemporary in multiple dimensions, weaving her traditional classical training and her aboriginal ancestry with new school electronics, creating genre defying music.
+2016 Instrumental Album Juno Nominee Cris Derksen sen is an Indigenous cellist/composer known for building layers of sound into captivating performances.
+Originally from Northern Alberta, there is a line of chiefs from North Tall Cree reserve on her father's side and a line and a line of strong Mennonite homesteaders on her mother’s side.
+Her music braids the traditional and contemporary in multiple dimensions, weaving her traditional classical training and her Aboriginal ancestry with new school electronics, creating genre defying music.

-Cris has recently finished recording the "Orchestral Powwow Project", to be released in the summer of 2015.
-Originally conceived by Derksen and Robert Todd of the Tribal Spirit Powwow label, the project responds to a perceived need to truly incorporate Aboriginal artists in art that claims Aboriginal credit.
+The Orchestral Powwow Project, is Cris's 3rd Studio Album released in 2015.
+It was conceived by Derksen and Robert Todd of the Tribal Spirit Powwow label, the project responds to a perceived need to truly incorporate Indigenous artists in art that claims Indigenous credit.
 After an exploration with Robert of ideas around what defines Orchestral Powwow, Cris spent a year composing and transcribing using Tribal Spirit’s library of powwow albums.
-Players on the recording, and upcoming live performances, comprise Cris on cello, the 11-piece Chippewa Travelers powwow group, Jennifer Kriesberg on vocals, and a 9-piece symphonic ensemble.
+The dynamic live performances comprise of; Cris on cello, 6-members of The Chippewa Travelers powwow group, Jennifer Kriesberg on vocals, Nimkii Osawamick Hoop Dancing, Jessie Baird on Timpani and an 8-piece symphonic ensemble.

 Cris obtained a Bachelor of Music in Cello Performance at the University of British Columbia and shared the title of Principal Cellist with the UBC Symphony Orchestra.
 In 2009 she was recognized by the Aboriginal Peoples Television Network as one of its rising stars and The Georgia Straight’s “Who to Watch”.
 She was also Curator in Residence at the Vancouver East Cultural Centre.